RuhaanB6/RuhaanB6/README.md

 ---

 ### 🧠 Machine Learning & Artificial Intelligence
 I'm currently deepening my understanding of **machine learning** and **artificial intelligence** through **Microsoft Learn** and various **open courseware resources**.
-These courses have helped me explore topics such as **supervised and unsupervised learning**, **neural network architectures**, and **model evaluation techniques** using frameworks like `PyTorch` and `scikit-learn`.
-I’m especially interested in the **mathematical foundations** behind these algorithms — from gradient descent and loss optimization to probabilistic reasoning — and how they can be applied to **real-world systems** such as trading algorithms, recommendation engines, and sensor fusion.
+- I’m especially interested in the **mathematical foundations** behind these algorithms — from gradient descent and loss optimization to probabilistic reasoning — and how they can be applied to **real-world systems** such as trading algorithms, recommendation engines, and sensor fusion.

 ---